 - Do you know how to get readers to buy your book as a result of your appearance?

-Because publicity can be profitable IF you do it right.
-To get results, you need to take specific strategic steps BEFORE you even think about reaching out to the media
+Because publicity can be an absolute game-changer if you do it right.
+To get results, you need to take specific strategic steps BEFORE you even think about reaching out to the media.
+Then when you do pitch, you’ll be prepared to maximize your media opportunities every time.

-A media interview is a marketing asset that somebody else pays to create.
+Remember, a media interview is a marketing asset that somebody else pays to create.
 If you’re prepared, that is.
-That’s why I created an efficient, affordable, self-directed course designed specifically for nonfiction authors like you, and you can check it out here: Profitable Publicity.
+That’s why I created a comprehensive self-directed course (with amazing bonuses) designed specifically for nonfiction authors like you.
+Take a look: Media Success Blueprint